*Update: For more photos of my Camino adventures, visit THIS PAGE.

-As most of you know, I will not be returning to AOA next year.
+As most of you know, I will not be returning next year.
 I have loved teaching here, but I also love learning and traveling and exploring, and need to go see the world.
 That said, I care deeply for each and every one of your children, and would like to leave a final Spanish Summer Packet Challenge that parallels the first part of this new chapter of my life.

 My adventures will begin in St. Jean-Pied-du-Port (France), where I will start walking El Camino de Santiago (The Way of St. James).
 El Camino is a 500 mile walk or pilgrimage across northern Spain that begins by crossing the Pyrenees Mountains (France/Spain border).
 It typically takes pilgrims thirty days to complete the walk on foot and arrive in Santiago de Compostela, España.
 To that end, students will have the opportunity to walk “with me” over the summer by completing specific challenges that correspond to mileage and geographic locations.
 (Pato will obviously be coming along—but primarily for the food and to post selfies on Instagram.)

 1) Preparation: It is strongly recommended for anyone walking to have a special passport book specific to the Camino.
 The albergues (hostels for pilgrims) stamp your book each night so that you have a personalized record of where you stayed; it is also a nice memento, as every stamp is unique.
 Your first challenge, then, is to create a small passport booklet with five or ten pages to keep track of where you travel this summer.
 After you visit a place—local or overseas—design a miniature sticker/stamp/little picture to represent that place, and copy it into your passport booklet.
 If you are going to travel out of state, make one per state or country.
 If you are staying put, make one for each town you visit!